Sir David Attenborough slams Australia's record on climate change

 Sir David said while previous Australian governments had been “saying all the right things” about tackling climate change, that direction had gone downhill with the election of Mr Morrison.

-The 93-year-old conservationist criticised Mr Morrison for bringing a lump of coal into Parliament during Question Time when he was Treasurer in 2017.
+The 93-year-old conservationist criticised Mr Morrison for bringing a lump of coal into parliament when he was treasurer in 2017.

 “I don’t think it was a joke,” Sir David said of the stunt.

-“If you weren’t opening a coal mine, okay, I would agree; it’s a joke.
+“If you weren’t opening a coal mine, OK, I would agree; it’s a joke.

 “But you are opening a coal mine.